NavyaG-lab/Tech-writer/datasets/basic-datasets/create-dataset-flow.md

 **Language fundemaentals**

 - SQL, to be able to create your own queries.
-If you don't remember SQL, here is a refresher for you - https://docs.databricks.com/spark/latest/spark-sql/language-manual/sql-ref-syntax-qry-select.html
+If you don't remember SQL, here is a refresher for you - [SparkSQL](https://docs.databricks.com/spark/latest/spark-sql/language-manual/sql-ref-syntax-qry-select.html) and [SQL](https://www.khanacademy.org/computing/computer-programming/sql)
 - Just enough of Scala (an object-oriented and functional programming) programming language for creating your dataset.

 ### What you'll learn